Artesian Resources Corporation (ARTNA) Bundle

 Year established

-The predecessor company, Artesian Water Company, was founded in 1905.
+The company's principal subsidiary, Artesian Water Company, Inc., was established in 1905.

 Original location